felipegtech/felipegtech/README.md

   <h3>Backend Developer focused on scalable systems and APIs</h3>

   <p>
-    I build backend applications using Python, FastAPI, and PostgreSQL.
+    I build backend applications using Python, FastAPI, and PostgreSQL.<br/>
     Focused on clean architecture, performance, and scalable systems.
   </p>